wangzhe3224/quant-box/content/posts/serverless-1-intro/index.en.md

 - Workflow
     - AWS Step Function

 SQS is a fully managed message queuing for microservices, distributed systems, and serverless applications.

 SNS is fully managed Pub/Sub service for A2A and A2P messaging.

 EventBridge is build event-driven applications at scale across AWS, existing systems, or SaaS applications

 API Gateway  is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.

 Step Function is a new service which is a visual workflow service that helps developers use AWS services to build distributed applications, automate processes, orchestrate microservices, and create data and machine learning (ML) pipelines.

 ### Summary

 Those three types of services are exactly our new serverless building blocks.
 And they are always ready for us to use, to scale up and down.

 Put it in this way, there will always unlimited CPU and memory, unlimited scaled message broker, and unlimited storage readly for us to deploy our logical code and integration logic.

 We can build pretty much anything with those components, of course including `a systematic trading system`.

 This leads us to the next section: systematic trading software.
+But before that, let's briefly discussion the serverless architecture.

 ## Serverless Architecture

 Architecture is too big as topic for a section in a blog.
 But I would like mention a few thing that I found interesting when it comes to serverless architecture.

 > The tools we use have a profound (and devious) influence on our thinking
 > habits, and, therefore, on our thinking abilities.
 >
 > By Edsger W. Dijkstra

 Serverless dynamically changed our tool box, hence changed the way we design, implement, and deploy our software.
 One of the biggest change is that serverless encourages Event-driven design and fearless scaling.

 The other thing is that we need to think more about the cost of running the software.
 Since almost all the services we have is pay as you go model, our cost is not constant any more, like the good old days we have some boxes running for us all day long even doing nothing.
 Because the cost is dynamic now, we need to think about how to optimize it.

 (this is why I was saying serverless shires when computation not happening.
 We only pay when when compute.)

 The last thing is scale of the project.
 Serverless Architecture is really fantastic in the sense that it fits from very small ad-hoc project to large enterprise projects.
 And as soon I adapt serverless, the design for smaller project can move to large scale stepup incrementally.

 For a startup type product without much traffic, aws's free tier plan will give us nearly free ride of the whole infrastructure.
 When the project get more attention, the same code scales automatically.
 This is simply amazing.

 ## Systematic Trading Software

 Let's analyses what properties a systematic trading system should have:

 - [p1] handle the different velocities of data, from ms to days or even months.
 - [p2] handle different resource limitations.
 The resources here are CPU cores, memory capacity, disk space, and most importantly the time to finish the computation.
 - [p3] handle ever-increasing new predictors, new datasets, and new models that are added into the system.
 - [p4] system should be available all the time ( especially in the crypto world, market opens 24 * 7)
 - [p5] reduce costs of all kinds.
 This includes capital to buy and maintain the infrastructure, and human resources to manage the infrastructure.
 - [p6] be reactive.
 The system should be reactive to different events such as order filled, market data, or human intervention.
 - [p7] be flexible.
 Handle new forms of data, trading rules, etc.
 - [p8] time to market should be as short as possible.
 - [p9] some systems need low latency.
 For example, the time between a market event to order execution can be limited to sub-milliseconds.
 - [p10] can be debugged and fixed quickly.
-If the systems show abnormal behaviour, we should be able to identify and fix the problem quickly.
+If the systems show abnormal behavior, we should be able to identify and fix the problem quickly.

-## Serverless the Good
+## Serverless: the Good

-Serverless computing is a cloud-based computing model that allows developers to run their applications without having to provision or manage servers.
-Here are some of the main benefits of using serverless and where it fits into the systematic trading domain.

-let's see how serverless may benefit the above properties:
+- Scalability
+- High Availability
+- Reducing Cost
+- Flexibility
+- Low Operation Overhead

 ### Scalability